neba9/reading-notes/how-computer-works.md

 # Central processing unit (CPU):-
  -The microprocessor "brain" of the computer system is called the central processing unit.
 Everything that a computer does is overseen by the CPU.
 Memory - This is very fast storage used to hold data.

  - **Hardware** means the the components of a computer, Hardware powers and allows the PC to function. e.g. hard drive monitor, keyboard... **Soft ware** is the thing that makes the hardware useful.
-One good example of software is Windows.
+One good example of software is Windows.git